Scrimgeour History, Family Crest & Coats of Arms

 Early Notables of the Scrimgeour family (pre 1700)

-who was Master of Work for royal buildings for James V and...
-Another 38 words (3 lines of text) are included under the topic Early Scrimgeour Notables in all our PDF Extended History products and printed products wherever possible.
+Another 116 words (8 lines of text) are included under the topic Early Scrimgeour Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: James Scrimiger arrived in New York in 1774; Peter Scrimsger settled in Savannah Georgia in 1820; H. Scrymgerim settled in Jamaica in 1774.